letovesnoi/machine-learning/projects/capstone/capstone_report.md

 5 -NC> 4
 5 -NC> 5
 ```
-Finally, the following command is used to determine type of the compound structure:
+Finally, the following command is used to determine the type of the compound structure:
 ```
 print_structure Molfile -C share/npdtools/ --print_structure